Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Fifth Is Crypto Trading

-SoFi Invest has discontinued crypto trading.
+SoFi Invest has stopped offering crypto trading.

 Robinhood vs Sofi